towolf/towolf.github.com/docs/PsychDemos/ARToolkitDemo.markdown

 title: ARToolkitDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

-Use ARToolkit to track and visualize 3D objects in live\-video.
+Use ARToolkit to track and visualize 3D objects in live-video.

 Usage: ARToolkitDemo\(\[multiMarker = 2\]\)